 At the word ‘fine,’ Crowley smiled so smugly it would’ve tempted anyone to try and punch it off him.
 But as he sauntered past Aziraphale to head to the sitting room, he smoothed his hand over the angel’s arm.
 “You’re gonna love it.”

 Some of Aziraphale’s annoyance faded at the words, and the touch made him melt into ethereal goo inside.
-Ever since The First Hand-Holding Incident of a week ago, they’d been sharing small touches: leaning in closer, finding each other’s hands, brushing each other’s arms as they passed.
+Ever since The First Hand-Holding Incident of two months ago, they’d been sharing small touches: leaning in closer, finding each other’s hands, brushing each other’s arms as they passed.
 They hadn’t felt the need to discuss it further after the first night; it seemed like the natural progression of things.
 It fit.

 It also made Aziraphale more amenable to things Crowley wanted him to do.
 But, he’d also learned that it had the same effect on Crowley.
 Apparently, physical affection was a double-edged bargaining tactic.